2ndStar/Mia60XT/README.md

 - **PCB Files**:
   - Not perfect!
 It works but needs to be bandaid fixed with Vial.
 I have no desire to fix the wiring issue but you're welcome to tinker with my rendition or make your own PCB.
   - I have absolutely no knowledge on how EC PCBs work.
 It is an (almost) 1 for 1 copy of [Cipulot's EC60](https://github.com/Cipulot/EC60).
+  - I do not take credit for the creation of the PCB.
   - All credits go to [Cipulot](https://github.com/Cipulot) for making the EC60 open source.

 ## PCB